-There’s a seemingly endless range of new products and programs for getting fit on the market every year.
-So we check in with fitness expert Chris Feather to see if we could get results without spending any money.
+There’s a seemingly endless range of new products and programs for getting fit hitting the market every year.
+But because we wanted to see if we could get results without spending any money, Broadsheet checked in with fitness expert Chris Feather of Sydney's 98 Gym.

 “As summer comes around there’s a lot of people who want to start training, and some of them might not have exercised in a while,” Feather says.
 “This workout is great because you control how much you challenge yourself.
 So it accommodates all fitness levels, including athletes, and it won’t leave anyone behind.”